 Kerry-Lynne grew up primarily on Vancouver Island, graduating as a boarder at Crofton House School in Vancouver, and started UBC at age 16.
 During her 7 years of study at UBC in History, Political Science, and Law, she also served as President of her AGD Sorority Chapter and chaired Law School committees.
-Kerry-Lynne then established a successful law practice in downtown Vancouver in civil litigation, family and employment law, aboriginal land issues, and mediation appearing in all levels of Court including the Supreme Court of Canada.
+Kerry-Lynne then established a successful law practice in downtown Vancouver in civil litigation, family law, employment law, aboriginal land issues, and mediation, appearing in all levels of court, including the Supreme Court of Canada.

 She was appointed a Queen’s Counsel in 1999 after having served as the elected President of the 10,000 member BC Branch of the Canadian Bar Association.